fiacobelli/emacsAsEditor/README.md

 # emacsAsEditor
 A fan of geany that can't find an equivalent FREE text editor in MacOS.
 Finally I am just setting up emacs so it can do what geany can with ease.
+Now, after a while, Geany did come out for MAC, but by now I am very used to emacs.
+Sorry geany.

 This repo is simply my .emacs and .emacs.d/ folder with everything you need to make emacs look like a modern text editor, as well as behave as a modern text editor (to a great extent).